telamon/mdpreview/README.md

 * Auto-reload that preserves scroll position.
 * Theme support (github, bitbucket, solarized, whiteonblack)
 * Vi motion keys (`j`, `k`, `G`, `g`)
-* Append detected.
+* Append detection.
 If the end of the document is being viewed and new contents is appended, mdpreview automatically scrolls to the bottom.
-* Keep-on-top window hint, to keep the preview always on top.
+* Optional *Keep-on-top* window hint, to keep the preview always on top.

 Installation
 ------------